Home blood pressure monitors are a handy health tool

 All of the home blood pressure monitors discussed in this report are automatic, digital models -- they inflate themselves and take the reading for you, usually at the push of a single button.
 The entire process takes about 30 to 50 seconds.

-Even so, taking your own blood pressure can be a bit of a balancing act, so the best blood pressure monitors have semi-rigid cuffs that are easy to get on and off your arm or wrist.
+Even so, taking your own blood pressure can be a bit of a balancing act, so the best blood pressure monitors have semi-rigid cuffs that are easy to get on and off your own arm or wrist.
 Other features to look for include a large, easy-to-read display and a memory function for storing your readings over time.
-You can find out what else to look for in the buyer's guide section of this report.
+You can find out what else to look for in the buying guide section of this report.

 No matter what sort of blood pressure cuff you get, experts recommend taking it to your doctor's office for comparison against medical-grade equipment.
-That gives you a baseline for determining how accurate your home monitor's measurements really are.
+That gives you a baseline for determining how accurate and consistent your home monitor's measurements really are.

 You must also read the manufacturer's instructions and follow them closely in order to get accurate readings.
 We have yet to see a home blood pressure monitor that doesn't receive a noteworthy number of complaints about accuracy, and it's a sure bet that those complaints often stem from incorrect use.